AshtonKem/HugoBlog/content/posts/reaction-to-kill-your-heroes-and-comments.md

 +++
-title = "reaction to kill your heroes and comments" date = "2012-11-29" aliases = ["/blog/2012/11/29/reaction-to-kill-your-heroes-and-comments"]
+title = "Reaction to Kill Your Heroes and Comments" date = "2012-11-29" aliases = ["/blog/2012/11/29/reaction-to-kill-your-heroes-and-comments"]
 Categories = []